-Wipers Youth CIC is a social enterprise providing specialist provision for young people involved with the youth justice system.
+Wipers is a CIC providing specialist provision for young people involved with the youth justice system.
 It offers three main services: one-to-one support and supervision; group work programmes; and specialist mentoring.

 LandWorks is an independent charity based in South Devon that provides a supported route into employment and the community for people in prison, or at risk of going to prison.